health

 | Extensions | Active theme name |

-| Environment | Tallow version, framework version, Node version, platform, home and package directories |
+| Environment | Tallow version, framework version, Node version, platform, install mode, build freshness, executable path, and home/package directories |

 Commands